 Academic advising is central to the life of a Gallatin student.
 Gallatin's unique educational philosophy and structure requires students to develop individualized concentrations under the guidance of Gallatin advisers.

 Students are responsible for cultivating the productive advising relationships necessary for the completion of degree requirements.
 All Gallatin students reflect on their academic goals and intellectual growth in consultation with their primary faculty advisers by completing the Plan of Study every semester before registration.
-Undergraduate students are expected to complete the Intellectual Autobiography and Plan for Concentration (IAPC) in the sophomore year after extensive conversations with a primary faculty adviser about integrating fields of interest and academic goals.
+Undergraduate students should review the Academic Resource Guide in detail and are expected to complete the Intellectual Autobiography and Plan for Concentration (IAPC) in the sophomore year after extensive conversations with a primary faculty adviser about integrating fields of interest and academic goals.
 Then, beginning in the junior year, undergraduate students build on the IAPC to prepare for the senior Colloquium, a capstone requirement completed under the direction of the student’s primary faculty adviser.
 Gallatin’s graduate students work closely with primary faculty advisers on all aspects of the Master’s Thesis process, from the development of the topic, enrollment in supporting coursework, proposal writing, review and defense.

 Undergraduate students are assigned to a primary faculty adviser based on the Advising Questionnaire that each student completes before matriculation at Gallatin.
 Because a shift in academic focus sometimes calls for an adviser with a different advising specialty, it is easy to change advisers: students simply submit a Change of Adviser Request.
 New primary faculty adviser assignments, including changes of adviser for continuing students, are made twice a year, before the fall and spring semesters.
 Undergraduate students considering a change of adviser should contact Gallatin’s Office of Advising to discuss their options.
 Gallatin faculty members are among the hundreds of NYU professors who serve as primary faculty advisers.